clevelanda1/HackerNews/README.md

 ---

 **Full Disclosure:** My experience related to these topics mentitoned above has been declared by their current state.
-I intend to continue to learn different areas of Analysis and Reporting including SQL Queries, Python Scripting, Data Intergration, Tableau Visualizations and Story Telling.
+I intend to continue to learn different areas of Analysis and Reporting including SQL Server, Data Intergration with SSIS, Python Scripting, Tableau Visualizations and Story Telling.